mdub/clamp/README.markdown

 Declaring options
 -----------------

-Options are declared using the [`option`](../Clamp/Command.option) method.
+Options are declared using the {Clamp::Option::Declaration.option `option`} method.
 The three required arguments are:

   1. the option switch (or switches),
   2. a short description of the option argument type, and